 The collection

 1940 - IBM Electromatic, also known as IBM Model 01.
-This instance is still branded "Electromatic".
+This instance is still branded "Electromatic", and features a rounded view of the type basket.
 This machine is cosmetically in good shape, but needs refurbishing.
 I love the red accent colors, including the space bar.1941 - IBM Electromatic, also known as IBM Model 01.
-This instance is now branded "IBM".
-This machine needs refurbishing.1949 - This beige IBM Model A Executive needs refurbishing.1950 - This is a very late IBM Model 04 Executive.
+This instance is now branded "IBM", and note the reduced view of the type basket compared with the 1940 instance.
+This machine needs refurbishing.1949 - This beige IBM Model A Executive needs refurbishing.1950 - This is a very late IBM Model 04 Executive, possibly made concurrently with the first Model A Executive.
 This machine needs refurbishing.
 In particular, the motor capacitor melted and needs replacing.1951 - This gray IBM Model A Executive is refurbished and in great condition.
 It even has a new platen.
 It features the Modern typeface.1958 - This IBM Model B Executive needs refurbishing.
 It will look great once the green paint is cleaned.1964 - This IBM Model C has a 12-inch carriage and is likely to be a parts machine as it is missing a type.
 Its attractive green color case could be exchanged with the 1965 C Executive's beige cover.1965 - This IBM Model C Executive has a 12-inch carriage and needs refurbishing.1966 - This IBM Model C has a wide 16-inch carriage and needs refurbishing.1966 - This IBM Model C Executive has a wide 16-inch carriage and needs refurbishing.1966 - This wide-carriage IBM Selectric I works, with some minor issues.1967 - This IBM Selectric I is in working order.1967 - This IBM Model D Executive is in beautiful refurbished condition.
 It features the Mid-Century typeface.1969 - This IBM Model D Executive has a 12-inch carriage.
 It needs refurbishing.
 It features the Testimonial typeface.1969 - This IBM Model D Executive has a 12-inch carriage.
 It needs refurbishing.
 It features the Doric typeface.1969 - This IBM MT/SR, also known as the MT/ST Model V, is part of the MT/SC system.
 It is a rare machine, which includes a tape recorder.
-Restoration is planned.1969 - This IBM Composer and output station is part of the MT/SC system.
+Restoration has started.
+Blog | Before | Before | Progress | TWDB | TWDB1969 - This IBM Composer and output station is part of the MT/SC system.
 It is a rare machine, which includes a tape reader, as well as a desk with a custom processor with core memory.
-Restoration is planned.1974 - This IBM Memory Typewriter still has some life in it, but refurbishing is in progress.1977 - This beautiful blue IBM Correcting Selectric II has been refurbished, including a metal hub.1978 - This rare IBM Mag Card/A is part of the Mag Card II family, and comes with a console with a magnetic card drive.
+Restoration is planned Blog | Before | Before | Progress | TWDB | TWDB196x/197x - This IBM Selectric I/O Model 73 is a fairly rare machine, equipped with solenoids and contacts to connect to a computer.
+Unlike the MT/SR above, which only has the "input" part, this one has both input and output and can be used as a printer.
+It features a neat set of blue keytops and platen knobs.
+Pics | TWDB1973 - This IBM Selectric II (model 875, 13-inch writing line) doesn't have the correction feature.1974 - This IBM Memory Typewriter still has some life in it, but refurbishing is in progress.1976 - This IBM Electronic Selectric Composer definitely has life in it.
+I obtained it after the 1978 Electronic Composer shown below.
+Pics | TWDB1977 - This beautiful blue IBM Correcting Selectric II has been refurbished, including a metal hub.1978 - This rare IBM Mag Card/A is part of the Mag Card II family, and comes with a console with a magnetic card drive.
 It needs refurbishing.1978 - This IBM Electronic Selectric Composer still has some life in it, but refurbishing is in progress.197x - This black IBM Correcting Selectric II works to some degree, but needs further refurbishing.1980 - This IBM Electronic Typewriter 75 needs refurbishing.
 These machines were not liked by IBM Customer Engineers and were short-lived due to a host of problems.
 They had an actual microprocessor inside.
 However, there is no doubt in my mind that this machine has a stunning look!1981 - This IBM Memory Typwewriter 100 needs refurbishing.
-It has double the tape capacity as the earlier Memory Typewriter.1982 - This late IBM Correcting Selectric II is in excellent condition and has been refurbished.
-It belonged to an IBM employee.1983 - This beautiful IBM Selectric III has been refurbished.
+It barely escaped destruction.
+The 100 has double the tape capacity as the earlier Memory Typewriter.1982 - This late IBM Correcting Selectric II is in excellent condition and has been refurbished.
+It belonged to an IBM employee and had very little usage.1983 - This beautiful late IBM Selectric III has been refurbished.
+It is one of the first IBM Selectrics that I got.

 Comments powered by Disqus.